Travel To Kyrgyzstan: An Independent Woman’s Guide

 Kyrgyzstan places to visit

-During my visit I crisscrossed the country and visited most regions, except a few of the ones too far to reach in the time I had.
+During a two-week journey it’s easy to crisscross the country and visit most regions, except for a few too far to reach within that timeframe.

-Here are some of my top things to do in Kyrgyzstan:
+Here are some of the top things to do in Kyrgyzstan:

-• Visit the capital city of Kyrgyzstan, Bishkek, with its Soviet vibe, major monumentalia, wide utilitarian avenues – combined with a certain energy and friendliness.
+• Bishkek, the capital, has a Soviet vibe, major monumentalia, wide utilitarian avenues combined with a certain energy and friendliness.
 And, for some reason, lots of bubble tea.
 Walk around on your own, or take a walking tour of Bishkek.

 • On day trips from Bishkek, visit the 11th-century Burana tower or Ala-Archa Gorge.